 For the best of both worlds, keep a strap removal tool and extra straps handy, as the case features pierced lugs, allowing easy bracelet/strap changing compared to watches without pierced lugs, or a quick-change system.

 One notable difference in the dimensions of the 6309 and SRP775 cases is that while the diameter is approximately the same for both, at 44.5 mm in diameter – the new version is about half a millimeter thicker, at 13.5 mm.
-Lug-to-lug length is 47.5 mm.
-Interhorn width is 22 mm, and the bracelet tapers down to 20 mm at the clasp.
+The lug-to-lug length is 47.5 mm and the interlug width is 22 mm, and the bracelet tapers down to 20 mm at the clasp.
 The three-way folding clasp has a pressure closure with push-button locking so it does not come undone while underwater during a dive.
 The bracelet is stainless steel with a brushed finish contrasted by two polished stripes down the center.
 It has push pins with collars on one side for resizing by adding or subtracting links.
 There is also an extension function so the bracelet can be fitted over a wetsuit.

 Caliber 4R36 is made in Japan and features a 41-hour power reserve.
 Although the movement is not visible, like its predecessor it is protected against shocks and magnetism and features an industrial finish that keeps the cost down.
 It is pragmatic with little concern for aesthetics, which is completely fine as this is a lot of watch for the money and additional movement finishing, which would be hidden anyway, and would just raise the price.

 One thing that really stands out to me about the Turtle is the curvature and polishing of the case flanks.
-When you view the profile of the watch, on your wrist you really notice the beautifully polishing smooth yet angles of the case.
-It is reminescent detailing you see in the case of the Grand Seiko GMT I reviewed earlier this year.
+When you view the profile of the watch, on your wrist you really notice the beautiful polishing and smooth angles of the case.
+It’s reminiscent detailing you see on the case of the Grand Seiko GMT I reviewed earlier this year.
 Details like that are what make this watch such a success, and a step-up from something like the Seiko SXK007, which has a very similar dial and aesthetic, but not quite this level of craftsmanship.

 Overall, while there were numerous iterations of the 6309 during its decade-plus existence, including many variations to the dial, as well as some later models with slightly slimmed down cases.
 This is a very faithful re-issue of the 6309 in many ways, and that is a good thing.
 Furthermore, the watch is more accessible than almost any other dive watch on the market (with the exception of other dive watches from Seiko, such as the Monster or SKX007K).
 That is because when you have the economies of scale that Seiko has, you can offer more watch for less.